opral/monorepo/inlang/source-code/paraglide/paraglide-js-adapter-next/README.md

 	})
 ```

-Even better: You can use a message as the pathname.
-This way you can change the pathnames without changing the code.
+You can also use a message as a pathname

 ```json
 // messages/en.json